 Rubidium-82 1.3 mins 1.523, 1.157

 The PET radiotracers 11C-thymidine and 18F-fluorothymidine (FLT) are both analogues of thymidine and are used as probes for cellular proliferation.
 Subsequently, the uptake of FLT has a similar mechanism to FDG uptake.
 The FLT uptake by the proliferation of cells does not incorporate into the DNA and only accumulates in intracellular tumour cells.
-FLT also can predict the tumour grade in lung cancer and even a predictor of the brain tumour response.
+FLT also can predict the tumour grade in lung cancer and is even a predictor of the brain tumour response.
 Furthermore,11C-methionine has been demonstrated in the evaluation of brain tumours.
-In addition, 11C-choline and 11C-acetate, have been used in the PET imaging of prostate cancer to evaluate the metastatic disease.
+In addition, 11C-choline and 11C-acetate have been used in the PET imaging of prostate cancer to evaluate metastatic disease.

-The PET radiotracer, rubidium-82 is used to evaluate the myocardial perfusion in a similar procedure when using technetium-99m (Myoview), thallium 201 or nitrogen-13 labelled ammonia.
+The PET radiotracer, rubidium-82, is used to evaluate the myocardial perfusion in a similar procedure when using technetium-99m (Myoview), thallium 201 or nitrogen-13 labelled ammonia.